christopherkalfas/christopherkalfas.github.io/_posts/2020-04-17-python_basics_whyd_it_have_to_be_snakes.markdown

 ---
 layout: post
-title:      "Python Basics: Why'd it have to be snakes?"
+title:      "Python Basics: Part I - Why'd it have to be snakes?"
 date:       2020-04-17 14:38:08 -0400
 permalink:  python_basics_whyd_it_have_to_be_snakes
 ---